003 - Global Patterns in Health

 Describe the global distribution of DALY using the map below.

 Activity Three - Describe - Infant Mortality and Maternal Health

 As you are beginning to see it is important to look at a range of indicators to see if countries are making progress in regards to its populations health.
 We are now going to focus on children and the impact of maternal health.

-- Using Image Three, describe the changes in infant mortality.
+Using Figure Four, describe the changes in infant mortality.
 Don't forget to include data.

-- Describe the global distribution of Maternal Mortality using Image Four.
+Describe the global distribution of Maternal Mortality using Image Five.